 Should You Get a U.S. Bank CD Account?

-Due to its less than ideal interest rates, U.S. Bank CD accounts make most sense for existing U.S. Bank customers to open.
+Due to its less than ideal interest rates, U.S. Bank CD accounts make the most sense for existing U.S. Bank customers to open.
 These CDs provide a nice addition to checking or savings accounts since they don’t earn quite enough on their own.
 If you’re looking for some real cash growth, you may want to turn to an online bank instead.
-However if you prefer banking in person, U.S. Bank and its thousands of branches across 28 states may be a good fit for you.
+However, if you prefer banking in person, U.S. Bank and its thousands of branches across 28 states may be a good fit for you.